This is our 2nd day in Poznan – you can read about yesterday here.

 One hundred years old approximately.
 Built for the Emperor and Empress, who barely even visited it.

-Explorason was fascinated about this place.
+Explorason was fascinated by this place.
 Sadly as our tour guide showed us a book with photographs of the inside from the second world war period and prior, you see the grandeur of this property.

-Then Adolph Hitler got his hands on it, and ruined it.
-He decided he was going to live here, and had them strip most of the interior.
+Then Adolph Hitler got his hands on it and ruined it.
+He decided he was going to live here and had them strip most of the interior.

 This sickly weak man added things like verandah heating, and removed all the decoration, and replaced it with plaques of strong men (because he wasn’t physically strong).
 He liked plain and simple, so the corner large urns covered the air ventilation, and most of the ornate masterwork, and wall decorations, and even the carpets and flooring were stripped.